ymaniz09/coursera-confusion-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed taking the course [Front-End Web Development with React](https://www.coursera.org/learn/front-end-react/home/welcome) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts